Stanford Associated Religions (SAR)

 Reformed University Fellowship (RUF)

 RUF is affiliated with the Presbyterian Church in America (PCA).
-We are a Christian fellowship on campus at Stanford University.
+RUF is a Christian fellowship on campus at Stanford University.
 Members seek to be a place for the convinced and the unconvinced to come and consider the teachings of Jesus and enjoy the community of Christ Followers.

 ReJOYce In Jesus Campus Fellowship (RJCF)

 Charismatic Christian on-campus fellowship that is designed to bring people to a deeper and more intimate relationship with Jesus Christ, and conform people to the image of Christ.
-This is done through a weekly Bible study with Praise and Worship.
+This is done through a weekly Bible study with Praise and Worship, and fellowship.

 Hindu Students Association (HSA)